MicrosoftDocs/cpp-docs/docs/mfc/reference/cmousemanager-class.md

  Nonzero if successful; otherwise 0.

 ### Remarks
  The state information loaded from the registry includes the registered views, view identifiers, and the associated commands.
-If the parameter *lpszProfileName* is `NULL`, this function loads the `CMouseManager` data from the default registry location controlled by the [CWinAppEx Class](../../mfc/reference/cwinappex-class.md).
+If the parameter *lpszProfileName* is NULL, this function loads the `CMouseManager` data from the default registry location controlled by the [CWinAppEx Class](../../mfc/reference/cwinappex-class.md).

  In most cases, you do not have to call this function directly.
 It is called as a part of the workspace initialization process.
 For more information about the workspace initialization process, see [CWinAppEx::LoadState](../../mfc/reference/cwinappex-class.md#loadstate).